stickies/stickies.github.com/_posts/2012-1-24-various-vim-tips.markdown

 ## VIM VIM VIM VIM VIM VIM VIM VIM VIM VIM VIM VIM VIM VIM

 ### Fave commands
+Give match data to grep:

+    g* ( with cursor over match candidate )
+    :grep Ctrl-R / ## to paste the buffer

+Quickly navigate the quicklist: iIf you've been using Vim grep.

+    :cn # next match
+    :cp # previous match

+    # Then, so you don't have to keep stretching for the command
+    @: # repeat the last
+    @@ # keep on repeating

 Save all buffers:

     wa